LiamOsler/mongo-teams/README.md

 }
 ```

 There is some drawbacks to using this algorithm as it depends on permuting the array, thus the complexity of the algorithm is n!.
 For a database with 6 items, this is only 720 permutations, but for a database with 10 items, this is 3,628,800 permutations.
-This is why the quick algorithm is used by default, but the optimized algorithm is available if you want to use it.

 ## Conclusion